shivangiii20/Real-Estate-CRM/DOCS.md

-DB used Mongodb and it is 24*7 up and running in code added the cluster db url, username, password concated already so, only needs to run frontend and backend you will have db access already. it is hosted on cluster/ mongodb
+DB used Mongodb and it is 24*7 up and running in code added the cluster db url, username, password concated already so, only needs to run frontend and backend you will have db access already. it is hosted on cluster/ mongodb.